DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order acknowledgement.md

 **POA responses**	  | Manually set the response code to **Line price - accept** or **Line price - advise**

 #### Line quantity
-The following tables describe the fields and buttons that are available on the **Line quantity** tab of the Acknowledgement page.
+The following tables describe the fields and buttons that are available on the **Line quantity** tab of the Acknowledgement page. <br>
 The **Line item** and **Line shipment** POA response codes are managed on this tab.

 ##### Fields